 Accommodation & Catering

 You’ll be staying at our shared apartment in the Soča Valley with all bed linen provided.
-We’ll provide a continental breakfast, a light lunch and an evening dinner either at a local restaurant or home-cooked by one of our guides
+We’ll provide a continental breakfast and packed lunch.
+Evening dinner either at a local restaurant or home-cooked by one of our guides at an additional cost.
+Note self catering is also an option.

 The Personal Paddling Equipment you should bring: